Published March 16, 2018 by Rebecca Wade

 Felony Assaults

-Wade says some of the most serious offences are assaults.
+Some of the most serious offences are assaults.
 “A lot of people get drunk and get in bar fights.
 Then there are felony assaults which can take place if the accused attacks a law enforcement officer or injures someone to a point where the charge becomes an unlawful or malicious wounding.”

 DUIs

-Wade explains that DUI is another big problem when it comes to holidays like St. Patrick’s Day.
+A DUI is another big problem when it comes to holidays like St. Patrick’s Day.
 Not only are you putting your own life and the life of others in danger, but even if no one is harmed as a result of driving under the influence of alcohol, DUIs are extremely expensive.
 Not to mention, you could lose your license and your insurance could significantly increase.

 While there’s nothing wrong with celebrating St. Patty’s Day, it’s important to be aware of how much alcohol you consume, how you behave, and the consequences that could result from an arrest and legal charges.